connet-dev/connet/README.md

 tcp-addr = "localhost:3000" # where this destination connects to
-tls-addr = "localhost:443" # a destination is a tls server (like https), so connect via tls to it tls-cert-file = "/path/to/cert/file" # if server's certificate is not publicly trusted file-server-root = "." # when set, run a file server at current directory
+tls-addr = "localhost:443" # a destination is a tls server (like https), so connect via tls to it tls-cert-file = "/path/to/cert/file" # if server's certificate is not publicly trusted http-serve-file = "." # when set, run a file server at current directory

 [client.destinations.serviceY]
 route = "direct" # force only direct communication between clients